easco/configparser_ex/README.md

 Not Implemented
 ---------------

+This library is primarily intended to provide backward-compatibility in environments that already use config files.
+It does not handle creating, manipulating, or writing config files.
+It treats config files as read-only entities.

-This library currently returns the parsed result as a raw data structure and does not include the Python ConfigParser's `get` function.
-As a result, it also does not support the value interpolation in the Python library.
-This library also does not support the Python ConfigParser's customization features.
+This library currently returns the parsed result as a raw data structure.

+It does not support the value interpolation in the Python library and does not implement the DEFAULT section as described in the Python documentation.

+This library does not support the Python ConfigParser's customization features.